Luxcium/turbo-system-k21a/memory-bank/instructions/layer-3c-prompt-files-factory.instructions.md

 Review Gate

+- Path marker comment present and matches filename; exactly one blank line before the H1 title.
+- H1 present, followed by 1–2 intro paragraphs describing task and agent state.
+- First H2 is the Slash Command heading.
+Subsequent sections include Inputs, Steps, and Outputs.
-- Heading contract satisfied; no H1.
-No contradictions with the selected mode.
-Relative links only; outputs explicit.
+- Relative links only; outputs explicit; no external URLs.